Jim Herman: Professional career

 On April 3, 2016, Herman recorded his first PGA Tour victory, in his 106th start, at the Shell Houston Open.
 He shot a final round of 68 for a 15-under-par total to complete a one shot win over Henrik Stenson.
 After Stenson missed a putt to tie Herman, he successfully two putted the final green for the win and earned an invitation to the following week's Masters Tournament, an event he then played for his first time.
 He also earned his first invitation to the PGA Championship as a Tour winner and the Open Championship as an alternate after Billy Hurley III withdrew.
 Herman's career high world ranking is 68th, achieved after his win.

-Herman was an assistant professional at Trump National Golf Club in Bedminster, New Jersey. former President Donald Trump, the course owner, encouraged Herman to chase his dream of playing professionally.
+Herman was an assistant professional at Trump National Golf Club in Bedminster, New Jersey.
+President Donald Trump, the course owner, encouraged Herman to chase his dream of playing professionally.

 A foot injury limited Herman to nine events in 2018.
 He started the next season with a Major Medical Extension, but did not meet the terms and was demoted to the Past Champions Category.

 In July 2019, Herman won the Barbasol Championship in Kentucky.
 Herman carded a two-under 70 in the closing round to finish on 26 under overall ahead of Kelly Kraft.
 Kraft had been leading by one with three holes left to play, but could only manage bogeys on the par-three 16th and par-four 17th.
 The victory secured Herman his PGA Tour card until the end of the 2020–21 season as well as granting him entry to the 2020 Players Championship, PGA Championship and Sentry Tournament of Champions.
 Prior to the win, Herman had only made three cuts in 19 events during the 2019 season.